Interview with Bethanie Mardon, Senior Content Marketing Manager, influencer and stylist

 In terms of promotion, involving and empowering consumers is everything.
 I don’t dictate to them or push marketing messages down their throats, they are way too savvy for that.
 Instead, I compose entertaining and engaging campaigns to pull in the public.

-At Jellyfish, this is demonstrated through Content and Digital PR, creating content that resonates with the target demographic and outreaching in the right spaces.
+At my company, this is demonstrated through Content and Digital PR, creating content that resonates with the target demographic and outreaching in the right spaces.

 At Café, we entertain our customers with our weekly happy dance.
 It was derived from the fact that, as a small business, we do a happy dance every time someone buys something from us.
 It truly means that much.
 Now, it has become the expectation and we have a right giggle performing and filming them!
 You can watch us on our Instagram or Facebook feeds.

 For my blog, channel and styling services – I find collaboration works very well; forming partnerships with other influencers, with brands and attending events.

 Finally, if you can become an authority in your field too, that is a good move.
 Offer to write for publications, liaise online with peers, network and speak at industry events about what you do.
 Raising your profile will raise the profiles of our clients, employers and services too.

 It would have to be launching the innovative product, Tummy Tuck Jeans by Not Your Daughters Jeans into the UK fashion market.